Austin-Scott/SpaceX-Simulation/README.md

- -average_flights_with_secondary <average_flights>   #Average number of flights with secondary payloads per 1000 -dragon_crew_capacity <number_of_crew_members>      #Sets max number of crew members in dragon flight -bfs_max_suborbital_flights <number_of_flights>     #Sets the max number of suborbital flights per day -bfs_colony_flights_per_month <number_of_flights>   #Sets the average number of BFR colony missions per month -bfr_max_reflights <reflights>                      #Sets the max number of times a BFR can fly before retirement -bfr_average_successful_launches <average>          #Sets average number of successful BFR launches per 1000
+ -average_flights_with_secondary <average_flights>   #Average number of flights with secondary payloads per 1000 -dragon_crew_capacity <number_of_crew_members>      #Sets max number of crew members in dragon flight -bfs_max_suborbital_flights <number_of_flights>     #Sets the max number of suborbital flights per day -bfs_suborbital_flight_chance <chance>              #Sets the chance out of 1000 that a suborbital flight will happen -bfs_colony_flights_per_month <number_of_flights>   #Sets the average number of BFR colony missions per month -bfr_max_reflights <reflights>                      #Sets the max number of times a BFR can fly before retirement -bfr_average_successful_launches <average>          #Sets average number of successful BFR launches per 1000